vxf/vxf.github.io/index.md

 - ADA
 - Java
 - Bash
+- (...) you name it

-I'm mostly proeficient computer graphics algorithms.
+I'm mostly proeficient in computer graphics algorithms in which I always had a big interest, also due to my interest in arts.